plan-net/core4/docs/source/config.rst

 #. to make the life of data scientists and developers easy.
 The config system
-   supports cross-database application development, local and remote sources, and a hierarchical connection configuration mechanic which speed up the most critical ingridient to efficient programming: data access.
+   supports cross-database application development, local and remote sources, and a hierarchical connection configuration mechanic which speed up the most critical ingredient to efficient programming: data access.

-core4 configuration format is pure Python code.
-The discussion about the pros and cons of the various configuration formats can be found all over the place (see for example `Python as configuration files`_ and especially `Matteo's comment`_).

-The following arguments led us to chose Python as the configuration format:

-* Python is easy.
-* We do not consider Python code a security thread because if a user can modify a configuration file he/she can already do whatever the application can do.
-* To follow a declarative or procedural structure of the configuration is left to the programmer and operator.

 sources of configuration
 ------------------------

-There are six places where core4 is looking for configuration sections and their options.
-Environment variables prefixed with ``CORE4_OPTION_`` take precedence over the following core4 configuration sources:
+There are multiple places where core4 is looking for configuration.

-#. the default configuration in ``config/core.py``
+#.
+The **core4 configuration** file ``config/core.yaml``, see
+   :ref:`core_config`.
+This file provides standard values.
-#. the plugin configuration for plugin specific settings in
+#.
+The **plugin configuration** file for plugin specific settings in
-   ``[PLUGIN]/[PLUGIN].py``.
-This plugin configuration is part of the plugin repository and is considered to provide plugin specific default values.
+   ``[PLUGIN]/[PLUGIN].yaml``.
+This file is part of the plugin repository and is considered to provide plugin specific default values.
-#. a local configuration located by the environment variable ``CORE4_CONFIG``
+#.
+The optional **local configuration file**.
+If the special environment
-#. the user specific configuration in his or her home ``~/core4/local.py``
-#. the system wide local configuration in ``/etc/core4/local.py``
+   variable ``CORE4_CONFIG`` locates an existing file, then this file is processed.
+If the variable is not defined, then the user file ``~/core4/local.yaml`` is processed if it exists (*local user configuration*).
+If this file does not exist, then the local system configuration file ``/etc/core4/local.yaml`` is parsed if it exists.
+   If none of these options apply, then local configuration is skipped.
-#. the central configuration database collection ``sys.conf``
+#.
+The optional **MongoDB configuration** documents in collection ``sys.conf``

-Option 3 takes precedence over option 4 which takes precedence over option 5.
-Option 6 is applied, if ``sys.conf`` is not ``None``.
+   are processed if defined.
+If the MongoDB collection ``sys.conf`` is specified in any of the previous locations, then any existing keys/values are overwritten.
+#. **Environment variables** ``CORE4_OPTION_foo__bar`` can be defined to set
+   configuration values (see :ref:`env_config`).

+If more than one source specifies a configuration key, then the last value wins.
+Local configuration takes precedence over standard core4 and plugin values.
+Collection ``sys.conf`` takes precedence over local configruation.
+Finally environment variables have the top most priority to set configuration values.

 This boils down to the configuration flow outlined in the following diagram: